Thors-open-source/nodemailer-template/README.md

     "This is email text"
 )
 ```
-Run your file in node, and the email will send!
+Run your file in node, and the email will send by gmail!